KyleFerchen/MultiLin_Project_Code_Repository/1-CITE-seq_Atlas_Generation/readme.md

 >['Fig_1g/HIVE_and_10X_Genomics_Integrated_UMAP_Embedding.R'](Fig_1g/HIVE_and_10X_Genomics_Integrated_UMAP_Embedding.R)

-Seurate was used to create the integrated RNA-seq UMAP.
+Seurat was used to create the integrated RNA-seq UMAP.
 The resulting integrated UMAP coordinates for each relevant scRNA-seq dataset can be found here: ['Fig_1g/integrated_umap_coordinates'](Fig_1g/integrated_umap_coordinates).

 <br>